 letter a b c

-In the standard Method of Constants you would use all the rows/conditions within your conditions file.
+In the standard Loop types you would use all the rows/conditions within your conditions file.
 However there are often times when you want to select a subset of your trials before randomising and repeating.

 The parameter Select rows allows this.
 You can specify which rows you want to use by inserting values here: